Here’s Why I Believe The Hag Is The Greatest Country Artist Ever

 But it was the truth that mattered.
 The Hag decided early on that he would bare his soul and lay it out on the line for the whole world to see.
 'Here I am' the song would say, 'Here I am, this is who I am, this is who we are, like it or not'.
 And over and over and over, we discovered that perhaps, while Merle was showing us his life, he was showing us ours as well.

 Truth.
 Honesty.
 He sang and wrote the most personal, touching love songs ever recorded.
 He sang and wrote the most gritty, gut-wrenching songs ever recorded.
-And he recorded them back-to-back.
-Both real, both him, both us.
+And he recorded them back-to-back-to-back, over and over and over.
+All him, all us.
 Maybe that was the magic, maybe that was the secret.
 Merle Haggard never pretended to be something he wasn't.
 He didn't go around spouting about being an outlaw, being a tough guy, being above any of us.
 He didn't have a million dollars worth of fireworks going off beside him on-stage.
 He didn't run and jump and scream and blow you away with noise.

 There are too many, way too many Hag favorites to mention one or two.
 Any and every Hag song is my favorite.
 I think that among my all-time favorite lyrics is the opening words to his great 'Footlights', once again illustrating the truth that was Mr. Merle Haggard:

 'I've lived the kind of life most men only dream of, I make my living writing songs and singing them, But I'm 41 years old and I ain't got no place to go when it's over, So I'll hide my age and make the stage and try to kick the footlights out again'.